girlscript/winter-of-contributing/C_CPP/Data Structures/Hashing/linear_probing.md

     return (key%s);//returns the position where element has be inserted }
 ```
+### 1. Insertion
 Let us see the steps to insert an element in a hash table

 **Step 1** : We use the hash function to find the position where element has to inserted.
-- If the position is empty we simply insert the element
+* If the position is empty we simply insert the element
 ```C++
 int index=hash1(key);
     if(table[index]<0){//to check if position is empty like -1 will indicate empty space